Learn the step-by-step to fly the ROCK R2A on the DJI M210 drone.

 Retrieve Data for Processing¶

-All of the LiDAR, IMU, and GPS data is written to the usb stick which is attached to the R1a.
-When the unit is powered off you can detach the usb and insert into your PC to begin your processing.
+All of the LiDAR, IMU, and GPS data is written to the usb stick which is attached to the R2A.
+When the unit is powered off from the web interface you can detach the usb and insert into your PC to begin your processing.